benwaldee/crunchyscroll/README.md

 ### List-by-id Page
 * If you added the new story to your new crunchylist, it should be there!
 * Click on each story to navigate to the specic story page, or delete some of them to watch them disappear from your list!
 * Congrats!
 You have now finished a basic walkthrough of some of the features on the site.
-Feel free to click around to explore more features or just to try to break it :)
+Feel free to click around to explore more features, click on the sun for light mode, or just to try to break it :)

 ![image](https://cdn.discordapp.com/attachments/586690728751661146/1027319265235320932/unknown.png)

 ## Future Plans

-* I would like to implement the bonus features I had planned out.
-Light mode would be a great option for a dark themed application, and a search bar would be a neat component to add functionality to the site.
+* A search bar would be a neat component to add functionality to the site.
+I would also like to switch from image URLs to AWS.